Guides

 main()

-This script does four things that matter for archive retrieval:
+This script does six things that matter for fast archive retrieval:

 • treats 404 as an empty sparse bucket

-• keeps a sidecar state file so you can resume long runs without replaying the last written candle
+• keeps one state file per shard so you can resume long runs without replaying the last written candle, with atomic state writes

 Run a Short Validation Window First

-Before you launch a long archive job, validate the script on a bounded window:
+Before you launch a long archive job, validate the script on a bounded window using a single worker:

 Bash